Table of Contents

 If you decide to store your vehicle during your OCONUS assignment, you can do so at the government’s expense only if the vehicle can’t be shipped or will require extensive modifications.
 This option is common in countries like Japan where they drive on the left side of the road.
 Some host nations have specific requirements about window tint, while others have rules governing engine noise.
 Check with your local Transportation Service Provider (TSP) for more specific guidelines.
 The government will only cover standard vehicles, so if you have a recreation or oversized vehicle, you’ll be paying out of pocket to keep it in storage.

-As any military family knows PCSing comes with unexpected, everything.
+As any military family knows, a PCS assignment comes with unexpected surprises.
 Nothing can be predicted.
 And an OCONUS can bring even more surprises.
-Moving OCONUS can be a thrilling time for you and your family, as long as you think ahead and prepare well you’ll be more ready for the surprises that come your way.
+Moving OCONUS can be a thrilling time for you and your family, as long as you think ahead and prepare well.